-Transactions within a set time period are the draw.
-Thus, the format has proved useful for social capitalists, governments, and businesses.
+Auction netiquette for smooth transactions within a set time period are the draw.
+The format has proved useful for social capitalists, governments, and businesses.
 Recommendations drive sales.

 Next, community rules exist.
-Here, nine of the most agreed upon.
+Here, overview of the nine most agreed upon.
 Go over them on this page.
-After, spend a couple of minutes reading full explanations from the category.
-Practice.
+After, spend more time on complete explanation of customs for auctions.

 Time needed: 45 minutes.